 By 2016, the wolf pack leadership concept in Bach’s FB post took the recruiters, management coaches, and efficiency consultants world by storm.
 Many of them embraced the idea and were thenceforth using the bogus narrative in their online publications.

-Of special interest is the marking algorithm used by each of the republishes to re-brand the image and idea as theirs.
-As you can see from the few variations below, each one alters the original image by using a simple variation on color, geometric shape, and/or arrow orientation.
+Of special interest is the marking algorithm used by each of the publishers to re-brand the image and idea as theirs.
+As you can see from the few variations below, each one altered the original image by using a simple variation on color, geometric shape, and/or arrow orientation.

 Copycat variations on Bach’s Posting